& Data Analysis

 Protein concentration (mg/ml) = (Absorbance at 205 nm)/31.

 Cold solutions can fog up the cuvette, while warm solutions can release bubbles and interfere with the readings.
-Solutions must be much more dilute than for the A280 assay.
+Solutions must be much more dilute than for measurements at 280 nm.
 Proteins absorb much more strongly at 205 nm, and there is supposedly less variability from protein to protein.
 In addition to the need for an accurate wavelength setting, stray light can be a major problem.
 To avoid these problems, use a 10 microgram/microliter solution of bovine serum albumin as a standard.
 With buffer blank as zero absorbance, determine the concentration of an unknown (concentration between 0 and 10 micrograms/microliter) by interpolation.
 This is acceptable because of the linear relationship of absorbance and concentration in the 0 to 10 microgram/microliter range.

 The problem of an accurate wavelength setting can be avoided by determining absorbance at 210 nm (extinction coefficients range from 20 to 24).
 However there is less sensitivity and more variation with buffer conditions.